4/11 in Yankee History

 The red-letter day –

-1912: Playing the Red Sox in the season opener at Hilltop Park‚
+1912: Playing the Red Sox in the opener at Manhattan’s Hilltop Park‚

 the New York Highlanders wear pinstripes for the first time.